All You Need to Know About Joint Custody Child Support

 • Trusts

-If one parent is currently unemployed, a court is able to impute income to that person.
+If one parent is currently unemployed, a court can impute income to that person.
 However, if that parent has a disability and is unable to work, or stays home to care for a child, this income will not be required.

 The court will also take into account the amount of overnights spent at each parent’s home to determine a final payment.